A User’s Guide to NYPL for DIY Designers and Artisans

 - Science, Industry, and Business Library (SIBL): History of science, advertising, natural history, patents, technology, and the textile industry are just a few of the many subjects you can explore at SIBL.

 Visit NYPL Online

 Whether you live in New York City, or anywhere else, The New York Public Library makes many of its collections and resources available on our Web site:

 - NYPL Blogs: We librarians are always finding stuff in our collections that we want to share, and we’re finding that some of the best show-and-tell platforms are the Library’s own blogs.
-Here you’ll see posts on a broad variety of subjects, from fashion and art to local history and the world of DIY.
+Here you’ll see posts on a broad variety of subjects, from fashion and art to local history.
 The blogs also give you a chance to see if there’s a librarian here who would be a good resource for your project.
-So check them out!

 Share Your Library-Inspired Creations